BajKull/cardmaker/README.md

 ### `Profile setup`

 Once user is logged in they can browse their profile, change avatar, change background, browse uploaded cards and images or see how many cards they created.
-User can change their display name and password or delete their account after re-entering password.
+User can change their display name and password or delete their account upon re-entering password.

 ### `Crete card`